AlanGreyjoy/sipharmony-device-manager/README.md

-# The Sipharmony Device Manager
+# The Sipharmony Device Manager - A simple auto-provisioning microservice

 The Sipharmony Device Manager is a fast and lightweight device and provisioning server for VoIP IP phones.
 It is designed to be used with the Wazo-Platform.

 The device manager and provisioning server will borrow the concept of "Provisioning keys" from the Wazo-Platform.
 This will allow you to provision devices with a simple URL and a device key.
 The device manager will then take care of the rest 🥳

+This provisioning server will not have a frontend, but will be accessible via REST API.
+This will allow you to build your own frontend or use Postman to interact with the server.
+It's recommended to incorporate this server into your own frontend or backend.

 ## Features